washout-app/amazon-cognito-vuex-module/README.md

 ## Notes

-* Federated Identities not supported (pull request welcome)
+* Federated Identities are not supported (pull request welcome)
 * Email is used instead of username.
 * API naming parallels AWS SDK naming.
 * Module size: +-300KB, optimization pull requests are welcome.